CodeDreamer666/Writing-Space/README.md

 npm test
 npm run check
 npm run format:check
+npm run build
 ```

-For release verification, also test the deployed authenticated flow: Google sign-in, document creation, autosave/recovery, Focus Mode, a minimal AI request, all three export formats, Settings sign out, and signed-out Settings.
+The production build applies database migrations, so use a deliberate test or deployment database.
+For release verification, also test the real authenticated journey: Google sign-in, document creation, autosave and recovery, multi-tab conflict handling, all six AI actions, all four export formats, feedback submission, sign out, and account deletion in a disposable account.

 ## Current product boundaries

-- Desktop only at 1024px and wider
-- No mobile or tablet layout below 1024px
-- No PDF export
+- The interface and official writing-support guarantee are English only
-- No collaborative or social writing features
+- No collaborative, shared, or social writing features
 - No AI request without an explicit text selection and action
-- Focus Mode exits only through Exit focus or `Ctrl/Cmd + Alt + F`
+- No automatic replacement of writing with an AI response
+- PDF reliability is guaranteed only for English